So I know we said we would be making pages about stages, etc..

 Honorable Mention 1: Volume 50% or higher

 annoy your friends and family enjoy KPop.
 Speakers are hardware, not an interneted codey kind of thing.
 I’ve actually started muting the tab itself.
 Not sure if that affects things.
-Also, since I use those extra browsers only for support streaming, at least on my Windows machine, I can mute the individual program using the operating system volume control.]
+Not that I can find.
+Also, since I use those extra browsers only for support streaming, at least on my Windows machine, I can mute the individual program using the operating system volume control.
+Excellent idea!]

 Honorable Mention 2: Autoplay